ormoses/SeinfeldScripts/README.md

-# SeinfeldScripts
+# TVscriptsR
-Statistics and charts from all of Seinfeld's scripts
+Statistics and charts from TV scripts.
+Currently has Seinfeld and Friends.

 ## Shiny app using the package:
 https://ormoses.shinyapps.io/TVscripts_app/